 Ibotta is another program that offers cashback savings.
 They have a similar set up where if you purchase anything online through their site, you will earn a percentage back.
-In addition, they have an in-store purchase program for Walmart, Target and JoAnn’s.
-So you can scan your receipt and save on qualifying purchases.
+Also, they have an in-store purchase program for Walmart, Target, and JoAnn’s.
+So you can scan your receipt and save it on qualifying purchases.

 However, after trying Ebates, Ibotta, and Fetch, I will say that fetch is my favorite for every day in-store shopping.
 Because Fetch is simple, like super simple.
 You scan every receipt and the points start racking up.

 Depending on your shopping style one may fit better than the other, sign up and don’t miss out on free money!

 5- Take a Cold Shower in the Dark

 Ok let’s not get too dramatic but there are ways to save money on your energy bill like turning off your lights and taking shorter showers.
 Even opening the blinds will give you natural light and much-needed energy from the sun.

 Using LED lights and energy-saving appliances will also save your wallet.
 Some other ideas to save energy are turning down your water heater, washing your clothes on cold, and changing out your air filters.

 By small and simple things, great savings can come to pass.

 Look into how much data you actually use and adjust your plan accordingly.